The viewing angle in AGN SED models, a data-driven analysis: Acknowledgements

 \section{Acknowledgements}

 K. Ma{\l}ek has been supported by the Polish National Science Centre grant (UMO-2018/30/E/ST9/00082).
 We would like to thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.
+We acknowledge the anonymous referee for a careful reading of the manuscript and very helpful suggestions and comments.

 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{2013A&A...558A..33A,2018AJ....156..123A}.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.
 Part of the initial exploratory analysis was performed with TOPCAT \citep{2005ASPC..347...29T}.